arulmicheal/velmuruganp2794/README.md

 VelmuruganPonnurangam/README.md

 Hi 👋, I'm Velmurugan Ponnurangam

 Experienced Software Development Engineer In Test with a demonstrated history of working in the Banking and Insurance industries.
 A team player who is competent, collaborative and dedicated to the success of the organization.

-🔭 I’m currently working on BackEnd Automation using RestAssured and Cucumber
+🔭 I’m currently working on BackEnd Automation using RestAssured and Cucumber.

 🌱 I’m currently learning DataStructures and Algorithms.